pettinen/librewolf/README.md

 cp librewolf-$(version)/lw-assets/bootstrap.py .
 python3 bootstrap.py --no-interactive --application-choice=browser
 ```
 It takes about an hour for me to complete, but it needs to be done only once.
 This step might fail and cause problems.
-Why Mozilla decided to make the build source tree dependent is a bit.. lazy perhaps?
+Why Mozilla has no separate 'install-buildenv.py' is a bit beyond me.
 I would have liked to be able to set up the build environment in one step, in a second step checkout the entire mozilla source, or in our case, use our own source.
-It's a waste of time and diskspace.

 Now we're ready to actually build LibreWolf:
 ```